Wenbo-Wang-GH/bios611-project1/README.md

     > docker run -v `pwd`:/home/rstudio -p 8787:8787 -e PASSWORD=<yourpassword> -t project1-env

-Then connect to the machine on port 8787.
+then connect to the machine on port 8787.